Have you ever worried about losing your job to a machine?

 The time it takes to complete trade school depends on the program but can range from 10 weeks or less to up to 2 years.
-HVAC training, for example, can be as short as 7 months.
+HVAC training in Jacksonville or Houston, for example, can be as short as 7 months.

 Technology boot camps typically take 8 to 10 weeks.
 Coding boot camps can take longer, however, with the average course lasting more than 14 weeks and some stretching to 26 weeks.

 Trade schools offer preparation for more types of careers than technology boot camps.
 You could study everything from cosmetology to plumbing to medical transcription at a vocational school.

 Technology boot camps focus on jobs in the tech sector, offering training for computer programming, web design and data analysis.